johnwargo/thewargos-11ty/src/posts/2009/sitting-by-the-pool.md

   - Miscellaneous
 ---

-I'm sitting by the pool, drinking a ceffeine free Dr. Pepper watching someone up on a ladder trimming a palm tree with a chain saw.
+I'm sitting by the pool, drinking a caffeine free Dr. Pepper watching someone up on a ladder trimming a palm tree with a chain saw.
 What fun!
 Got a tee time at 2:06.